Atlantic18/skipper-translation/src/readme.txt

 Keep the folder structure intact so you can see the dialogue windows in QT Linguist:

 1. Extract the archive on your computer
-2. Use QT linguist to open the \LanguageFiles\texts_empty.ts file
+2. Use QT linguist from \linguist and open the src\Translations\*.ts file

 If you want to prepare new translation simply copy the texts_empty.ts under new name.
 From the text header remove the language identifier: